|

 Gates hypothesized that unusual mental activity produced unusual structural or chemical differences in the brain.
 To test his hypothesis, he conducted many experiments on guinea pigs, rabbits, and dogs—sometimes using electric shock as a negative reinforcer (reportedly the first person to do so).

 His experiments required test animals to make extraordinarily refined discriminations with some one sense in order to carry out successful adaptive responses to their environment.
 Upon completion of the experimental training (which often lasted for months), the test animals and one or more control groups of like animals were chloroformed.
 The groups were compared by a histological examination of the brain areas where the sensory data were enregistered.
 (To facilitate the examination, Gates invented a staining technique wherein electric current passed the stain through neurons in two different directions.
 He also made major improvements in the microscope’s magnification.)
 As he suspected, the neuronal structure was always more highly developed in the test group.
-His conclusion was that rigorous training of the senses gives more brain structure, and therefore, more mind with which to create.
+His conclusion was that rigorous training of the senses gives more brain structure and, therefore, more mind with which to create.

 Believing that “scientific method is mental method,” Gates devoted his life to the study of the Art of Mind-Using— “psychurgy,” as he named it.
 He had no sympathy for theory and speculation, and would state no more than he could “prove true if given the opportunity.”
 Unfortunately, because of the unusual nature of some of his researches, they attracted a fringe element.
 Studies were often misinterpreted in the popular press, and quotes were fabricated.
 He was said to have seen the shadow of the departing soul of a dying rat, to have found that the color of sin is pink, to have gotten ideas for his inventions by telepathy from the minds of other inventors.
 His efforts to stamp out these false reports were unsuccessful; some live on in the “self-help” and “new age” sections of today’s bookstores.